jiashu-z/dtop/README.md

 - 4.leaked global memory

-Similar to the last type of memory leak, some global variables are allocated memory for many times without deallocate previous memory.
+Similar to the last future_type of memory leak, some global variables are allocated memory for many times without deallocate previous memory.

 - 5.Incorrect array delete